What is BMW Neue Klasse?

 The navigation system is impressive so far.
 One of my option packs in UK came with the largely redundant head up display giving you the large screen, the impressive panoramic display under the windscreen and the head up!
 Once you figure out where the information is it works extremely well.

 Charge stop routing from the iX3 is initially less impressive and needs some setting up.
 Just experimenting with a London to Inverness trip departing on 38% charge it first suggested a rather slow and super expensive Instavolt charger as a first stop.
-A bit more work on preferred charging networks meant it switched to an Ionity charger near Beaconsfield which was better and much cheaper (BMW offers a subscription free discounted rate for 12 months) but very early into the trip and chosen because it was the only Ionity charger close to the route via the M6 toll until Stafford about 150 miles away.
-The other problem with Beaconsfield Ionity is it is often congested with drivers trying to access one of only 7 chargers.
+After setting up my preferred charging networks via the app meant it switched to an Ionity charger near Beaconsfield which was better and much cheaper (BMW offers a subscription free discounted rate for 12 months).
+Currently the preferred charger feature is suffering a glitch as per the Tips and Glitches page

 Steering wheel

 You’d be surprised the number of reviewers and comments have centred on the shape of the iX3’s steering wheel.
-Essentially the issue is that the wheel has “a top spoke” which apparantly renders it “weird” or “ugly”.
-Adding to the angst the left and right side spokes aren’t actually joined to the centre of the wheel.
-One of the concerns raised is that people might not realise when the wheel was “upside down”.
+Essentially they said the issue is that the wheel has “a top spoke” which apparently renders it “weird” or “ugly”.
+Adding to the angst is that “people might not realise when the wheel was “upside down””.
 At the same time almost every reviewer has said the wheel is very comfortable.

 My thoughts – the steering wheel is exceptionally comfortable to use and hold and I found myself wondering whether any drivers really stare at their steering wheel while driving to work out which way the car will turn!
 I certainly don’t and really found no issue especially as that “top spoke” is nowhere close blocking your view of the 2 drivers displays – so why not have a top spoke.
 It’s worth noting the steering is accurate but light and feels really nice to use.